-Regarding priorities, opportunities or ideas for fundraising the respondent referred to previous answers.
-In respect of means for initiating fundraising activity, the respondent referred to previous answers.
-The respondent also indicated that they already participate in fundraising activities.
+Regarding priorities, opportunities or ideas for fundraising the respondent noted [no response].
+In respect of means for initiating fundraising activity, the respondent gave [no response].
+The respondent also indicated that they would [no response] be available to participate in fundraising activity.

-In seeking respondents' participation in a future group discussion regarding church planning the respondent confirmed they would be happy to meet in person or on phone/video conference.
+In seeking respondents' participation in a future group discussion regarding church planning the respondent indicated [no response].

-In answering our final, open question about any additional church matters not covered in other areas of the survey, the respondent indicated that they would like further information about the CCT and the roles of their contacts.
+In answering our final, open question about any additional church matters not covered in other areas of the survey, the respondent indicated [no response].

-In addition to responses fielded through the questionnaire, a further 0 respondents wrote back to their Local Community Officer, expressing the following perspectives:
+In addition to responses fielded through the questionnaire, a further one respondent wrote back to their Local Community Officer, expressing the following perspectives: